-My tastebuds do swoon at a local restaurant suggested by our flat hostess, who is out of town, clearing space for our come-to-Broadway weekend.
-I would love the place for its name alone: Dumpling Galaxy.
-(If, dear friends, you see a song or poem with that title on my timeline later this year, now you know why).
-The veggie dumplings I order are to die-for.
-They redefine the entire oeuvre of dumpling history and are, flat out, the best dumplings I’ve tasted in the Milky Way.
+My tastebuds do swoon at a local restaurant suggested by our flat hostess, who is out of town—clearing space for our come-to-Broadway weekend.
+I love the place for its name alone: Dumpling Galaxy.
+(If you see a song or poem with that title later this year by me, now you know why).
+The dumplings I order are to die-for and redefine the entire oeuvre of dumpling history.
+They are, flat out, the best dumplings I’ve tasted in the Milky Way.

-But dipping my toes—and nose, and ears, and eyes, and tongue—into New York City after seven years away, mostly in an Appalachian suburb, is not just a smorgasbord of flavors and feels for this 60-something tourist.
+But dipping my toes—and nose, and ears, and eyes, and tongue—into New York City after seven years gone, mostly in the Appalachian suburbs, is not just a smorgasbord of flavors and feels for this 60-something tourist.

 I once began “What Happened” on an ancient blog called Hundred Mountain.
-The blog’s name—back in the antediluvian, pre-Zuckerberg age, when people did things like keep writerly blogs—was inspired by a genuinely deep observation.
+The name—back in the antediluvian, pre-Zuckerberg age, when people did things like keep writerly blogs—was inspired by a genuinely deep observation.
 There are so many false pretenders to ‘deep observations‘ clogging the Internet.
 This is an actual one.
-I can’t this second recall or track down the name of the fellow who coined the phrase.
-I don’t forget his wise words, though, which for years christened my blog:
+I can’t recall right now the name of the fellow who coined the phrase, yet don’t forget his wise words:

 “There may be more to learn by climbing the same mountain a hundred times, than by climbing a hundred different mountains.”